antfromano/milestone-project-2/README.md

 ### Testing User Stories from User Experience (UX)

--   #### Potential Employer Goals
+-   #### Game Player Goals

-    1. As a Potential Employer, I want to evaluate Ant Romano's Full Stack Software Development skills through a live website and it's corresponding code and documentation.
+    1. As a Game Player, I want instructions on how to start and play the game.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is simple introduction, Hero Images with Text and social media links.
+        1. Upon entering the site, players are greeted with the name of the game, easily readable instructions and a start game button which brings them to the game board.
-        2. The main points are made immediately with the introduction and hero images.
+        2. The main points are made immediately with the name of the game, instructions and start game button.
-        3. The user has three options, click the navigation buttons, hero image links or social media links, all of which will lead provide an opportunity to evaluate software development skills.

-    2. As a Potential Employer, I want to locate their social media links to evaluate their relevant social media.
+        3. The player can read the name of the game, instructions and click the start game button which brings them to the game board.

+    2. 2.
+As a Game Player, I want a simple user interface and functional interactivity.

-        1. The site has been designed to be simple to navigate.
+        1. The game board has been designed to be simple to navigate.
-        2. At the bottom of each page there are social media links and each link is easily identifiable.
-        3. Each social media link opens up in a new page for evaluation.
+        2. Each card is spaced evenly and flips cleanly when the chosen pairs are clicked.
+        3. The cards remain flipped when the chosen pair matches.
+        4. The restart button allows the player to restart the game at any point during game play.

-    3. As a Potential Employer, I want a simple format to contact with regards to job opportunities.
+    3. As a Game Player, I want a visually and audibly rewarding experience.
-        1. Once the Potential Employer has read the Home, Skills and Project pages, they will notice the Contact page.
-        2. The user can easily utilize the navigation bar on every page to reach the Contact page.
-        3. The Contact page allows for the Potential Employer to simply provide their name, email and applicable message regading potential job opportunities.
+        1. The colorful cards remain flipped when the chosen pair matches.
+        2. A ch-ching sound confirms when the chosen pair matches and the cards remain flipped.
+        3. The colorful pair matches remain flipped until all cards are matched.

 ### Further Testing